UniversalDependencies/docs/treebanks/ja_modern/index.md

 </ul>

 <ul>
-<li>This corpus contains 1 types of words that contain both letters and punctuation.
-Examples: [JSP]</li>
+<li>This corpus does not contain words that contain both letters and punctuation.</li>
 </ul>

 <ul>